List of costliest tropical cyclones: South-West Indian Ocean

 Only twelve South-West Indian Ocean tropical cyclones are known to have caused at least $250 million in damages.
 Among these, the costliest on record was Cyclone Chido in 2024, which caused $3.9 billion in damages.
-Other costly cyclones include Idai in 2019, Issa in 2022, Freddy in 2023, and Garance in 2025; respectively, the four cyclones caused $3.3 billion, $1.57 billion, $1.53 billion, and $1.05 billion.
+Other costly cyclones include Idai in 2019, Gezani in 2026, and Freddy in 2023; respectively, the three cyclones caused $3.3 billion, $2 billion, and $1.53 billion in damages.